TCL C7L Review

 No like

-• Poor digital image processing due to the use of an older MediaTek Pentonic 700 processor
+• Poor digital image processing because it uses the older MediaTek Pentonic 700 processor

-• Only two HDMI 2.1 ports, one of which is shared with the eARC channel for audio, e.g., soundbar
+• Only two HDMI 2.1 ports, one of which is shared with the eARC audio channel, e.g., a soundbar

 • Movies and series in UHD quality